 top of page

+My self-portraits-as First Ladies, which I have been making since I moved to DC in 2000, are, perhaps, the best known.
 By dangling between the images of First Ladies and my own reflection, an inherently performative act of painting, I explore the American riddle.
-Subsequently, I have added other personae to my self-portrait-as portfolio, such as including Christine Blasey Ford, Frida Kahlo, and Leigh Corfman in The Pussy Paintings, and I embraced the persona of Greta Thunberg to explore global warming during a residency in Seaside, Florida.
-Through these self-portraits-as, I explore hot-button topics such as social justice, abortion, handguns, and abuse of power.
+Subsequently, I have added other personae to my self-portrait-as portfolio including Christine Blasey Ford, Frida Kahlo, Greta Thunberg, and Kamala Harris.
+Through these self-portraits-as, I explore hot-button topics such as social justice, handguns, extreme weather, and abuse of power.

 bottom of page